Skip to main content

 3.8.1 Constraint Labels

-Constraint phase names are organizational labels for grouping related constraints.
+Constraint labels are organizational groupings for related constraints.
 All constraints are evaluated every turn in declaration order, regardless of label.

 LabelTypical authoring use